Hidden Influences of Illusion of Choice in Decision-Making

 False Dilemma

-A false dilemma, also known as a false dichotomy or false binary, is a type of informal fallacy that presents two options as if they are the only possibilities when other options are available.
+A false dilemma, also known as a false dichotomy or false binary, is an informal fallacy in which two options are presented as the only options when other options exist.

-The illusion of choice can be used to create false dilemmas.
-For example, a company might offer a customer a choice between two products, but both products are essentially the same.
-Customers feel like they have a choice but are being manipulated into purchasing.
+The illusion of choice can be utilized to fabricate artificial dilemmas.
+For example, a corporation may present a buyer with an option between two products, both of which are practically identical.
+Customers believe they have a choice yet are coerced into buying.

 RELATED: Is Love Truly an Illusion?
 Exploring the Myth